dariok/eXgit/README.md

 One of the next steps is to a) add SSH as a mode of transport and b) support to store credentials or an SSH key within the collection configuration so that sensitive information does not have to be included in the XQuery as plain text.

+## Legal Notice

+In the fully packed ('shaded') jar ('-with-dependencies.jar'), third party software is included.
+All licenses can be found in `THIRD-PARTY.TXT`.